scds/intro-spss/lessons/lesson2.md

 {: .no_toc}
 # Lesson 2 - Opening and Importing Data into SPSS

 In this lesson, we'll explore how to open and import data files into SPSS.
 If you haven't already, download the data files from the [preparation page](../preparation).
-There should be 3 files, an SPSS data document (.sav), an Excel file (.xlsx), and a text file (.txt).
+There should be three files: an SPSS data document (.sav), an Excel file (.xlsx), and a text file (.txt).

 <details markdown="block">
   <summary>